Walnut Street Neighborhood Flood Mitigation Project

 PROJECT OVERVIEW

 The Walnut Street Neighborhood Flood Mitigation project proposes wetland, stream channel, and streambank restorations to reduce flooding and increase brook capacity in the Walnut Street/Sucker Brook Drainage Area.
-A new elevated boardwalk path is proposed to replace the existing school path which is currently restricting the natural flow of water.
+An elevated boardwalk path is proposed to replace the "school path," which restricts the natural flow of water.
 The boardwalk will provide an ADA-accessible route connecting neighborhoods along Walnut Street and Stonybrook Road, Bowditch Athletic Field, the Callahan Senior Center, Fuller Middle School, McCarthy Elementary School, and MassBay Community College.
 The boardwalk will create a space for the community to connect with nature and learn about climate impacts, resiliency, and the benefits of nature-based solutions.

-The project also includes robust public engagement through support of climate leadership enrichment programs with the Framingham High School Environmental Club, Hoops & Homework Youth Program, and the Council on Aging as well as targeted outreach to various segments of the community.
+The project also includes robust public engagement efforts, including partnerships with the Framingham High School Environmental Club, Hoops & Homework Youth Program, Danforth Art Museum, neighborhood schools, and the Council on Aging, as well as targeted outreach to various community segments.

 WHY IS THE PROJECT NEEDED?